pkozlov/ChessBot/README.md

 - `npm run makemigrations` Create migration with database changes
 - `npm run studio` Run server with [Drizzle Studio](https://orm.drizzle.team/drizzle-studio/overview) to manage database

-## Production deployment
+## Production Deployment

-You can use any server to deploy compiled backend and frontend.
-Several common steps to build production server:
+To deploy the compiled backend and frontend, you can use any server of your choice.
+Follow these common steps to set up a production server:

-1. Run `npm run build` to build Mini App frontend to folder `build`
+1. Build the Mini App frontend by running `npm run build`.
+This will generate the frontend files in the `build` folder.
-2. Run `npm run build-server` to build Mini App backend server `server-build`
+2. Build the Mini App backend server by running `npm run build-server`.
+This will create the `server-build` directory.
-3. To start backend server you need to have `node_modules` folder with installed requirements and run `node server-build/index.js` (default port: `3000`).
-Probably you want to use some runner at server side like `supervisor` or `pm2`.
-Feel free to use whatever you like best.
-Don't forget about environment variables.
+3. To start the backend server, ensure you have the `node_modules` folder with all the required dependencies installed.
+Then, run `node server-build/index.js` (default port: `3000`).
+You may consider using a server process manager like `supervisor` or `pm2` for improved server management.
+Don't forget to configure the necessary environment variables.
-4. By default backend server will serve static files with frontend from `build` folder.
-But best practice is to use special web server like `nginx` to process static files and proxy API calls.
-You can find example of nginx configuration packed to helm ConfigMap [here](https://github.com/pkozlov/ChessBot/blob/main/.helm/templates/configmaps/nginx.yaml).
+4. By default, the backend server will serve static files from the `build` folder.
+However, it is recommended to use a dedicated web server like `nginx` to handle static files and proxy API calls.
+You can find an example of an nginx configuration in the Helm ConfigMap [here](https://github.com/pkozlov/ChessBot/blob/main/.helm/templates/configmaps/nginx.yaml).
-5. Secure your web server with HTTPS.
-Just use [Let's Encrypt](https://letsencrypt.org/) or [Cloudflare](https://www.cloudflare.com)
+5. Ensure the security of your web server by implementing HTTPS.
+You can use services like [Let's Encrypt](https://letsencrypt.org/) or [Cloudflare](https://www.cloudflare.com) for this purpose.
-6. Configure Bot and Mini App with [@BotFather](https://t.me/BotFather).
-More information you can find in [official documentation](https://core.telegram.org/bots/webapps).
+6. Configure your Bot and Mini App with [@BotFather](https://t.me/BotFather).
+For more information, refer to the [official documentation](https://core.telegram.org/bots/webapps).
-7. Just share your bot with freinds and play chess!
+7. Share your bot with friends and enjoy playing chess!

+## Production deployment to Kubernetes with werf

+[@ChessContestBot](https://t.me/ChessContestBot) is deployed in Kubernetes using [werf](https://werf.io/)

 ## TODO